wako69420/iso-compressor/README.md

 ### Why CHD is the ultimate standard for PS1 & PS2 Emulators
 If you are playing your games on **DuckStation (PS1)** or **PCSX2 (PS2)**, you should ALWAYS use the **CHD** format.
 CHD (Compressed Hunks of Data) uses extremely advanced lossless compression algorithms (like LZMA for data and FLAC for audio) which results in the absolute smallest file sizes possible for CD and DVD based games.
 It is the gold standard for emulation.
 *(Note: You must have `chdman` installed on your system to use the CHD conversion option.
-Mac users can simply run `brew install rom-tools` in the terminal).*
+Mac users can simply run `brew install rom-tools` in the terminal) or use in button in the application to auto install it.*

 ### Why CSO is better for PSP Emulators
 If you are playing your games on the **PPSSPP Emulator (PSP)** or **PCSX2 Emulator (PS2)** (on a PC, Mac, or phone), you should ALWAYS use the **CSO** format.
 An uncompressed `.ISO` file wastes gigabytes of storage space with blank "dummy data".
 The `.CSO` format uses standard Zlib compression to aggressively shrink the file down.
 Because modern PCs and smartphones have massive processing power, the emulator can decompress the CSO file instantly in the background, giving you massive storage savings with absolutely zero performance loss.